-Demographically, the subject project will continue to be well supported within the market, despite not offering Rental Assistance (RA) of any type.
-This is evident by the subject's overall capture rate of just 8.8%, which is considered low and is well below the GDCA threshold of 35% for projects in rural markets.
-It is important to reiterate, however, that the developer will provide a Private Rental Assistance (PRA) subsidy to all current tenants at the property.
-This will prevent current tenants from experiencing rent increases post renovations.
-Thus, most, if not all, current tenants are expected to remain following renovations.
-As such, the subject project effectively will have no absorption period.
+Demographically, the subject project will continue to be well supported within the Moultrie market, assuming the retention of RA, as the project's overall capture rate under this scenario is 27.4%, which is considered acceptable and below the GDCA threshold of 35% for projects in rural markets.
+In the unlikely event RA was lost, the capture rate increases to 50.2%, demonstrating a much more limited base of potential support for the subject project in this unlikely scenario, which has been considered in our absorption projections.
+In reality, the subject project will retain RA and be provide a PRA subsidy to all current unassisted tenants.
+Thus, there will effectively be no absorption period for the subject project following renovations.
 The subject project is expected to remain highly occupied for the foreseeable future and the proposed renovations are not expected to have any adverse impact on future occupancy rates among the comparable LIHTC projects.
 We have no recommendations to the subject project at this time.